Driving Rules in Dubai 2026: Before Renting or Driving a Car

 You now have a complete guide to driving rules in Dubai.
 Following these rules and respecting local driving habits will help you avoid fines, Black Points, and costly vehicle impoundment.

-Drive confidently, knowing you are informed and prepared.
+Drive confidently, knowing you are informed and prepared when you rent car Dubai to Oman.
 Check your rental agreement for Salik fees and insurance details before starting your journey.
 Keep the emergency number 999 handy.
 Always drive carefully, follow the rules, and enjoy a safe and smooth experience on Dubai’s roads.

 Yes, cruise control is allowed on highways, but it must be disengaged in traffic, curves, or poor weather.